technologiestiftung/umweltatlas-masterportal-v3/doc/services.json.md

 Possible configuration for the time related parameters of a WMS-T.
 If a parameter is also present in the service, the definition in this config is used.

-> ⚠️ Please mind that `version` must be set to `1.1.1`.
+> âš ï¸ Please mind that `version` must be set to `1.1.1`.
 The Masterportal implementation does currently not support newer versions.

 |Name|Verpflichtend|Typ|default|Beschreibung|Beispiel|
 |----|-------------|---|-------|------------|--------|